Are you looking for different ways on how to take apart pallets easily? Stick around as we discuss ways that makes disassembling pallets easy.

 The first one is by using a reciprocating saw and a 12-inch blade that will ensure the nails are easy to cut through.
 This way, you are not applying any real pressure on the boards.

 Using a Crowbar To Take Apart Pallets Easily

 Unlike the method where we suggested you use a jack, this one will not require as much physical effort.

 The second method is by using a crowbar - still, in order to ensure that the boards are not damaged in this process, you need to buy a bar that is at least 40cm, and get a big screwdriver, as well.

 This way, you will lower the risk of the pallet board breaking because there was too much pressure from your side if the tools weren’t strong enough.

 The key to not damaging a board in the disassembling process is to make sure it is in the right position (upside down with the crowbar), and that you don’t rush when taking out the nails.

-How to Take Apart a Pallet Without Power Tools
+How To Take Pallets Apart Easily Without Power Tools

 As we have mentioned above, ensuring that you have a few essentials, such as the pincer, screwdriver, pry bar, and a hammer for taking out the nails, is all that you will need to do.